Annulment: Void vs voidable marriage

 A difference exists between a void marriage and a voidable marriage.

 A void marriage is a marriage that was not legally valid under the laws of the jurisdiction where the marriage occurred, and is void ab initio.
-Although the marriage is void as a matter of law, in some jurisdictions an annulment is required to establish that the marriage is void or may be sought in order to obtain formal documentation that the marriage was voided.
+Although the marriage is void as a matter of law, in some jurisdictions an annulment is required to establish that the marriage is void, or may be sought in order to obtain formal documentation that the marriage was voided.
 Under the laws of most nations, children born during a void marriage are considered legitimate.
 Depending upon the jurisdiction, reasons for why a marriage may be legally void may include consanguinity (incestual marriage), bigamy, group marriage, or child marriage.

 A voidable marriage is a marriage that can be canceled at the option of one of the parties.
-The marriage is valid, but may be annulled if contested in court by one of the parties to the marriage.
+The marriage is valid but may be annulled if contested in court by one of the parties.
 The petition to void the marriage must be brought by one of the parties to the marriage, and a voidable marriage thus cannot be annulled after the death of one of the parties.
-A marriage may be voidable for a variety of reasons, depending on jurisdiction.
+A marriage may be voidable for a variety of reasons, depending on the jurisdiction.
 Common reasons for allowing a party to void a marriage include entry into the marriage as a result of threat or coercion.
-Some jurisdictions have a distinction between legal age of majority and legal age of marriage; in this case, it is usually the custom that the marriage can proceed with parental or guardian consent, and the marital parties being able to ratify or void the marriage upon reaching the age of majority.
+Some jurisdictions distinguish between the legal age of majority and the legal age of marriage; in such cases, it is usually customary that the marriage may proceed with parental or guardian consent, and the marital parties may ratify or void the marriage upon reaching the age of majority.
 These are also considered voidable marriages.

 The principal difference between a void and voidable marriage is that, as a void marriage is invalid from the beginning, no legal action is required to set the marriage aside.
-A marriage may be challenged as void by a third party, for example in probate proceedings during which a party to the void marriage is claiming inheritance rights as a spouse.
-In contrast, a voidable marriage may be ended only through the judgment of a court, and may be voided only upon the petition of one of the parties to the marriage or, if a party is under a legal disability, by a third party representative such as a parent or legal guardian.
+A marriage may be challenged as void by a third party, for example, in probate proceedings in which a party to the void marriage claims inheritance rights as a spouse.
+In contrast, a voidable marriage may be ended only through the judgment of a court, and may be voided only upon the petition of one of the parties to the marriage or, if a party is under a legal disability, by a third-party representative such as a parent or legal guardian.

 The legal distinction between void and voidable marriages can be significant in relation to forced marriage.
-In a jurisdiction that classifies forced marriages as void, then the state can cancel the marriage even against the will of the spouses.
-In contrast, if the law provides that a forced marriage is voidable then, even if it can be proved that the marriage was forced, the state cannot act to end the marriage in the absence of an application by a spouse.
+In a jurisdiction that classifies forced marriages as void, the state can cancel the marriage even against the will of the spouses.
+In contrast, if the law provides that a forced marriage is voidable, then, even if it can be proved that the marriage was forced, the state cannot act to end the marriage in the absence of an application by a spouse.